-Settle The Wall Boards into Place
+Settle The Wall Boards Into Place

 Although machined perfectly straight and uniform at point of manufacture, it is inevitable that wall logs left to their own devices will alter shape due to changing moisture content and temperature.